3 unique factors to analyze sales cannibalization effect Pranshu Kacholia March 28, 2014

 Cannibalization is generally defined as the negative impact of a company’s new product on the sales performance of its

 existing related products.
 But is it always bad?
-Certain types of cannibalization such as introduction of new and improved
+Certain types of cannibalization, such as the introduction of new and improved

-However, there are other cannibalization situations which companies generally overlook during sales planning.
+However, there are other cannibalization situations that companies generally overlook during sales planning.
 The costs and

 benefits of such situations need to be weighed in advance.
 We will discuss three such types of cannibalization situations one

-Companies often use multiple channels with overlapping target customer base to sell their products.
-This may lead to a
+Companies often use multiple channels with overlapping target customer bases to sell their products.
+This may lead to

 direct competition between salespeople in these channels leading to cannibalization between channels.
 The telecom business in